CityofToronto/bdit_data-sources/collisions/GettingStarted.md

 Here are a few factors to consider:
 - Geolocation (lon/lat) is usually assumed to take precedence over other quantities, though it is possible for a collision to be mis-geocoded either in the original TPS/CRC report, or during validation.
 - `stname1` is the dominant road the collision, and `stname2` the cross-road.
 For midblocks `stname2` is `NULL`.
 For intersections, `stname1` is the name of the road with the higher functional class (eg. for a collision at the intersection of arterial road Eglinton Ave W. and local road Maxwell Ave, `stname1` will be `EGLINTON` and `stname2` will be `MAXWELL`).
-- `location_type` (named `ACCLOC` in `collisions.acc`) comes from the original TPS and CRC reports. `location_class` (`LOCOORD` in `collisions.acc`) is a simplified version that conforms to Transportation Services standards.
+- `location_type` (named `ACCLOC` in `collisions_replicator.acc_safe_copy`) comes from the original TPS and CRC reports. `location_class` (`LOCOORD` in `collisions_replicator.acc`) is a simplified version that conforms to Transportation Services standards.
 Notably `LOCOORD` is not defined in the collision coding manual.
 You should be careful when using either to select for collisions at intersections or along midblocks.
 For example, `location_class` may be labeled `MID-BLOCK` if a crash occurs just after a vehicle clears the intersection but is still only a few metres away.
 These ambiguities need to be better documented than they are now (since some of the details appear to be passed down orally from staff member to staff member).
 - `traffic_control` lists the traffic control system most relevant to the collision (though does not need to be a factor of the collision itself).
 For example, if at a signalized intersection, a vehicle is exiting a driveway (30 metres within) and strikes a cyclist on the sidewalk, the control is `NO CONTROL`.
 - `px` indicates the geographic association between a collision and a signalized intersection (so collisions with a non-null `px` may have `traffic_control = NO CONTROL`).
 If a client is interested in all collisions geographically close to signalized intersections (regardless if they were being controlled by the signal), it is better to query using `px` than `traffic_control`.